secretstartups/handbook/business-technology/data-team/platform/pipelines/index.html.md

 The ZenGRC data source uses a singer tap we developed in [gitlab-data/tap-zengrc](https://gitlab.com/gitlab-data/tap-zengrc) and is run in our [Meltano instance](https://about.gitlab.com/handbook/business-technology/data-team/platform/Meltano-Gitlab/) on a [daily](https://gitlab.com/gitlab-data/gitlab-data-meltano/-/blob/main/meltano.yml#L73) schedule at midnight with the other taps in Meltano.

-Currently this tap only extracts a small number of objects from ZenGRC as a pilot for the data source.
+Currently this tap extracts a select number of objects from ZenGRC.
 These are listed in the [stream types in `tap_zengrc/tap.py`](https://gitlab.com/gitlab-data/tap-zengrc/-/blob/main/tap_zengrc/tap.py#L20-26).

 This tap was created using [Meltano SDK](https://sdk.meltano.com/en/latest/) and the [ZenGRC API](https://gitlab.api.zengrc.com/#/).
 [Environment variables for username and password](https://gitlab.com/gitlab-data/gitlab-data-meltano/-/blob/main/meltano.yml#L29) `$ZENGRC_USERNAME` and `$ZENGRC_PASSWORD`are required to run this in Meltano.